RobbievanAert/Website/content/home/about.md

 # Welcome to my website

-I am currently a PhD student at the department of Methodology and Statistics at Tilburg University and member of the [Meta-Research Center](http://metaresearch.nl/).
+I am currently a postdocteral researcher at the department of Methodology and Statistics at Tilburg University and member of the [Meta-Research Center](http://metaresearch.nl/).
 My research interests are statistical methods to conduct meta-analyses and methods to correct for publication bias.
 I am also a [BITSS Catalyst](https://www.bitss.org/catalysts/) advocating research transparency.